“We suffer more often in imagination than in reality” – Seneca

 Exactly thee months into 2015 I was really feeling awful and after watching me curl up into a ball on the bed, hands reaching and crying in absolutely the worst pain I’d ever physically felt in my life, he said that’s it we’re headed to the ER.
 We all thought it was food poisoning.
 Wrong diagnosis.
 There were 7.5 liters of ascetic fluid that built up in my abdominal cavity.
 If you’re unfamiliar with how cancer travels from one place to another in the body, they can only travel via your blood stream or your lymphatic system.

 When cancer goes rogue through the blood stream, it goes through the liver which goes into overdrive and other extreme chemical reactions happen.
 I’ll skip the details, but the net effect causes a fluid to build up, and floating metastatic cancer cells coagulate without real purpose like Mercury in an old anal thermometer.
 The silver beads attracted to one another and make larger more expansive ones that light up on a CT scan like tiny oil slicks.

 Hey, congratulations you’ve got stage IV cancer of the breast and bone lesions.
 Well, that explains why I wasn’t feeling so well.
 I recall receiving an email right before that most horrible week from a good friend and the email required my immediate attention.
 My attention won’t relate to anything at all back then when I had the diagnosis come down on me so hard I didn’t know when or where I was in the scheme of life.
 I don’t think I even opened email from back then yet.
 It sits, unread in my inbox – all of it.

-Depression and cancer.
-The locks to my prison, to which keys do not exist; there’s no cure, and there’s no future with happiness together as a team, the team I really counted on – but as Einstein said not all things that can be counted, should.
+The keys to my prison do not exist, there’s no cure, and there’s no future with happiness together as a team, the team I really counted on – but Einstein said not all things that can get counted, should be counted.